 Access from Hwy 97 is directly across from Gavin Rd (turn East up the white gravel road).
 The trail map and climbers kiosk is at the edge of the parking circle.
 Climbers information is on the back side of the kiosk.
-The prominent SW face of SHEEP’S HEAD is to the north.
 The trail (#100) to the main canyons (Whistler and North Canyons) begins just east of the parking area and heads north before turning SSE up the hillside to the old road bed.
 To access the North Canyon (and Windy Point) climbing turn left and follow the trail north towards “Frog Pond”.

 The main Whistler Canyon hiking/biking/horse trail (#100) is on up the main canyon to the East (ending after 11 miles near Summit Lake).
 There is an abundance of other wildlife to encounter here, including turkey, hawk, eagle, vulture, sheep, coyote, deer, bear and cougar.
 Watch out for snakes (rattlers!) from mid-April to mid-October, especially in loose rocky areas.